 A little further east, Westport’s Sherwood Island State Park is Connecticut's first state park, and is still rated as one of the best.
 If you are feeling energetic, head for Compo Beach, also in Westport.
 This 29-acre park has basketball and sand volleyball courts, a softball field and open skate areas, as well as picnic areas with grills.
 Famous for its annual Oyster Festival in August is the historic town of Milford, where Silver Sands State Park has a beautiful sandy beach that looks over to Charles Island.
 Legend has it that Captain Kidd buried his pirate treasure on what is now a 14-acre bird sanctuary.
 You can even walk out there at low tide.
 Refreshed by the waters of Long Island Sound and the Atlantic Ocean is pristine Hammonasset Beach State Park in Madison.
 Often rated Connecticut’s best beach, the sands stretching for two miles are the largest shoreline park in the state.

 Visitors often think of Maine as a rocky coastline, so they are happily surprised to find the long sandy beaches of southern Maine.
-An added bonus is The Kittery Outlets, with more than 120 stores.
+An added bonus is The Kittery Outlets, with more than 130 stores and restaurants.
 The Greater Region of York offers several beaches, along with the much-photographed Nubble Lighthouse.
 In the language of the Abenaki tribe, Ogunquit means "beautiful place by the sea" — no wonder artists flocked here in days gone by.
 Today, you can enjoy three miles of dune-backed beach, as well as an ocean walk, a fishing cove dotted with lobster restaurants, and a summer playhouse.

 A further 20-minute drive up the coast are the Kennebunks, the seaside towns of Kennebunk, Kennebunkport, Arundel and Cape Porpoise.
 Kennebunkport has several beaches (bring your own food) and interesting shops and boutiques.
 Visitors also enjoy taking the scenic drive along Ocean Avenue, which includes the summer retreat of the 41st U.S. President, George Herbert Walker Bush.
 By contrast, Old Orchard Beach is all about summer fun, with its beachfront Palace Playland Park and other amusements, plus nightly entertainment including dancing at the end of the Pier, and weekly fireworks and concerts.